 - Flexible lower ISOFIX compatible connectors to fit most vehicles

-Maxi-Cosi is the first provider of ISOFIX compatible car seats to the Australian market.
+Maxi-Cosi was the first provider of ISOFIX compatible car seats to the Australian market.
 ISOGO is a simple 3 step process to secure the car seat in your vehicle.
 Select, Connect, Correct.
 This is now also available in the Mothers Choice brand of Baby Car Seats with the ISOGO version of ISOFIX.

 Watch The Video Below to Learn More!